line/armeria/site/src/sphinx/server-annotated-service.rst

 .. code-block:: java

     public class MyRequestObject {
-        @Param("name") // This field will be injected by value of parameter "name". private String name;
+        @Param("name") // This field will be injected by the value of parameter "name". private String name;

-        @Header("age") // This field will be injected by value of HTTP header "age". private int age;
+        @Header("age") // This field will be injected by the value of HTTP header "age". private int age;

+        // You can omit the value of @Param or @Header if you compiled your code with ``-parameters`` javac option.
+        @Param         // This field will be injected by the value of parameter "gender". private String gender;

+        @Header        // This field will be injected by the value of HTTP header "accept-language". private String acceptLanguage;

         @Param("address") // You can annotate a single parameter method with @Param or @Header. public void setAddress(String address) { ... }